lehadnk/gitsh/README.md

 ```
 alias gitsh="~/gitsh.sh"
 ```
-This way you could call it from terminal in a much easier way.
+This way you can call it from terminal in a much easier way.

 # parameters
 **-c** Makes a gitflow hotfix from changes in a current branch<br />